-Linda is a wealth advisor and shareholder with Resource Consulting Group (RCG).
+Linda is a wealth advisor with Resource Consulting Group (RCG).
 She joined RCG in February 2006.
-Linda is a Certified Financial Planner™ professional and has extensive experience in financial planning and investment management.
+Linda is a CERTIFIED FINANCIAL PLANNERTM professional and has relevant experience in financial planning and investment management.

 Linda graduated from Stetson University with a Bachelor of Business Administration in finance.
 She also obtained her MBA from Stetson University School of Business.
 Linda is a member of The Financial Planning Association®.